Spantree/okmercury/README.md

 ## Installation Steps

-If you want to hack on this project, here's how to get going...
+If you want to hack on this project yourself, here's how to get going...

 ### Development Environment (IDE)